The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Modeling Dispersion Measure Trends

 \subsection{DM Variations from the Solar Wind}

-Free electrons expelled from the surface of the Sun form one component of the solar wind, and the changing Earth-pulsar LOS over the year causes an annual variation in pulsar DM time series, with especially large amplitudes for pulsars closer to the ecliptic plane.
+Free electrons expelled from the surface of the Sun form one component of the solar wind, and the changing Earth-pulsar LOS over the year causes an annual variation in pulsar DM timeseries, with especially large amplitudes for pulsars closer to the ecliptic plane.
 Additional variations result depending on the solar latitude from which the particles are ejected, the solar cycle, coronal mass ejections, etc. Different models of the solar wind have been used in pulsar timing, for example, assuming that the electron density is radially symmetric and fixed over time \citep[e.g.,][]{Madison+2019}, assuming variations over time \citep[e.g.,][]{Tiburzi+2021}, using prior time- and solar-latitude-dependent information from other observatories \citep[e.g.,][]{You+2007}, or using Gaussian processes with fixed spectral properties \citep[e.g.,][]{Hazboun+2022}.
 Time independence is not well justified, with variations in electron density seen across very short timescales (including within a pulsar observation, e.g., \citealt{Kumar+2022}) and even across the 11-year solar cycles.
 The radial dependence of the electron density far from the Sun often follows a $1/r^2$ form with distance $r$ from the Sun, but closer in may not; see \citealt{Hazboun+2022} for a thorough overview of these forms.
 Typical electron densities at 1 AU are in the $\sim$2--10~cm$^{-3}$ range.
 For reference, using a fixed solar wind density of 7.9~cm$^{-3}$ \citep{Madison+2019} and the pulsar's ecliptic latitude of $-16.045^\circ$, the DM contribution at minimum solar elongation \citep{Hazboun+2022} is $4.0 \times 10^{-4}$~pc~cm$^{-3}$.
+Using the fiducial value of solar wind density of 4.0~cm$^{-3}$ from the \texttt{tempo2} software package \citep{tempo2}, which is consistent with older spacecraft \citep{Issautier+1998,Issautier+2001} and pulsar timing \citep{Splaver+2005} measurements but also broadly consistent with recent estimates at these ecliptic latitudes \citep{Susarla+2024}, halves the contribution to $2.0 \times 10^{-4}$~pc~cm$^{-3}$.
 This is the amplitude of DM variations we expect each year due to the solar wind.